koechlm/VDS-Sample-Configuration-2022/README.md

 # VDS-Sample-Configuration-2022
-Vault 2022 Data Standard Configuration Sample for Vault Professional (Workgroup)
+Vault 2022 Data Standard Configuration Samples for Vault Professional (Workgroup)

+# VDS-2022-Manufacturing-Sample
 This configuration sample applies to Vaults based on the default "Manufacturing" behavior configuration.
 It is also tested in the Vault "PDMC-Sample" environment available for Autodesk Channel Partners.
+It demonstrates a full customized approach for all DataSheets, Tabs and Menu Commands.
+Additional features like Shortcuts in VDS for CAD, or Tools like "Reserve-Numbers" share insights on how to implement extended functionality or additional tools and command to VDS clients.

+# VDS-PDMC-Sample-Configuration-2022
+Note - This extended configuration sample requires a dedicated Vault behavior configuration, called "PDMC-Sample".
+It is available to Autodesk Channel Partners only.
-Note - Starting with the Vault 2022 release, another extended sample, "VDS-PDMC-Sample-Configuration-2022," targets advanced VDS feature implementation and Vault API consumption.
+The configuration includes everything of VDS-20xx-Manufacturing-Sample but targets comprehensive VDS feature additions and Vault API consumption.

-I created and maintain this configuration sample as an employee of Autodesk.
+I created and maintain this configuration samples as an employee of Autodesk.
 However, Autodesk nor I represent that these samples are reliable, accurate, complete, or otherwise valid in other environments.
 Accordingly, those configuration samples are provided "as is" with no warranty of any kind, and you use the applications at your own risk.

 Sincerely,